-Nearly 50% of Indian women experience violence in their own homes.
-Over 50% of men, women, boys and girls believe that this is normal.
+33% of ever-married women face domestic violence in their own homes*.
+42% of men and 52% of women believe that this is normal*.

 Undervaluing of girls, cultural acceptance of controlling and abusing women, and pressure to stay quiet in order to protect family reputation cause the cycle of abuse to go unchecked.
-2/3 women will never even speak about the abuse they face.
+86% of women will never even speak about the abuse they face*.

 Operation PeaceMaker aims to reduce domestic violence in India through thousands of PeaceMakers who are trained in family and marriage counseling and all aspects of the Domestic Violence Act.
 Our innovative approach using local women has proven extremely successful across Telangana.